 Francis Ng plays Judas with all the intensity he can muster, distending his throat like a frog full of evil.
 He lives on a creepy street filled with blue light, fog machine smoke, and running children who are understandably freaked out if they can hear the mix of Buddhist chanting, organ music, synthesizer and sad electric guitar that opens the movie.
 If they can’t, the old woman burning hell money in the middle of the street, a sign that someone has died on that spot, is probably is enough to get those kids moving.
 As is the way with so many possessed and/or serial killing characters, Judas is of several minds about his work, and he argues with himself in multiple voices — including that of a very angry kitty.
 But once he’s on the job, he won’t let anything stop him, whether a nebbishy office worker easily mushed by a truck or a whole police station, brought to a halt by a combination of his knife (a curvy Indonesian kris) and his exploding the station’s Hi-C machine with his Satanic mojo.

 Judas’ apartment is dominated by a big neon calendar reminding him that he’s on a schedule.
 He needs to find the devil’s daughter and cut out her beating heart by or on 6-6-1996.
 Like the worst kind of absentee father, an apparently regretful Satan only has a couple scraps of information to help Judas find his long lost little girl: she was born on June 6, 1969, and she will not die if her heart is cut out.
 Sadly, it is way easier to tell that Judas is the Devil’s Envoy because he has a huge 666 tattooed on his wrist.
 Judas is fortunate that the people of Hong Kong seem a little unclear on the basics of apocalyptic Christianity.
 But it is unfortunate for a number of women that Satan didn’t think to label his daughter more clearly so he could find her later.
-It would have been a helluva lot easier for Judas if Satan had.
+It would have been a helluva lot easier for Judas if Satan had tattooed her with 666 on her wrist.
 Armed only with these two bits of information, Judas hits on the plan of mesmerizing a worker at a credit card call center catering to women.
 He phones her and she enters a trance and hands over information about clients born on the accursed day.

 The police have undercover officers apply for the credit cards and give their birthdays as 6/6/69.
 One of them, Leon, is contacted by Judas.
 While she waits to meet him, she eats a red delicious apple — Christian symbolism!
 Painful comic relief Ka-Ming gawps at Leon’s breasts and doesn’t notice she’s wandered off in thrall to Judas because he’s busy arguing comedically with a fellow officer about whether his passes at Leon are effective during the stakeout.
 Ka-Ming later loses Ching when he bargains for sex from a customer while he wears dark face make-up and wig to pose as a possibly Southeast Asian street seller.
 It’s funny because it degrades humankind.